Dedomena-exerevnitis/mids-w207-kaggle/W207_Project_Outline.md

       **Field Goal Percentage Difference: WFGM/WFGA - LFGM/LFGA** Calculate the percentage of 2 point field goals made for winning and losing team, then determine the difference between the percentages.
 This field goal percentage difference is strongly associated with win margin.

-      **Three-Point Field Goal Percentage Difference: WFGM3/WFGA3 - LFGM3/LFGA3** Similar to the above, we were able to calcualte the percentage of 3 point field goals made for both winning and losing teams.
+      **Three-Point Field Goal Percentage Difference: WFGM3/WFGA3 - LFGM3/LFGA3** Similar to the above, we were able to calculate the percentage of 3 point field goals made for both winning and losing teams.
 The correlation between 3 point field goal percentage difference and win margin is not too strong.
 This suggests that teams that win a game with a larger margin tend to have only slightly better 3 point field goal percentage than the losing team in that game.

       **Free throw percentage: WFTM/WFTA** Free throw performance by itself is not strongly associated with win margin.
 This is not surprising.
 Some teams have a lower 2 point field goal rate but they draw a larger number of personal fouls from the opposing team.
 This can lead to a difference in tactics of how the teams accumulate 2 point goals without impacting their overall success in scoring 2 point goals.

       **Rebound difference: (WOR + WDR) - (LOR + LDR)** Determine the difference between the number of rebounds achieved (both defensive and offensive) of winning and losing teams.
 This indicates relative performance in offensive and defensive rebounds: it has a significant correlation with win margin.

+      **OR + DR** as the rebound performance: the winning team's rebound performance is strongly associated with the number of field goal attempts.
+The correlation is less strong for the losing team.

       **Assist difference: WAst - LAst** as relative performance in assists: it has a strong correlation with win margin.
 Assists indicate a more orchestrated style of play and may be an indicator how a team collaborates and creates opportunities on the field.

       **Steal difference: WStl - LStl** as relative performance in steals: it has a modest correlation with win margin.

-      **OR + DR** as the rebound performance: the winning team's rebound performance is strongly associated with the number of field goal attempts.
-The correlation is less strong for the losing team.

-    Then we explores how performance on different measures has impacted game outcomes over time.
+    Then we explored how performance on different measures has impacted game outcomes over time.
 Over the years, the importance of field goal performance in determining game outcomes has remained constant whereas the importance of assists and rebounds in determining game outcomes has been rising.

-  - Other idiosyncracies?
+  - Other idiosyncrasies?

     One thing that was very apparent in EDA is the overall dominance of the University of Connecticut team (and several other teams such as Notre Dame or Tennessee) in regular season and tournament games.
 As compared to NCAA men's basketball, few teams regularly achieve success in regular season and tournament play, UConn and these other teams have been the best for many years in a row, suggesting some other factor besides player-level skills (since turnover in college basketball is relatively high) contributes to the success (such as a coach, etc.).